International Ballroom B & C

 Laurence Gauthier

-Laurence Gauthier.
-Before joining the Art et contes department at PEYO in 2023 as an art therapist and intervener by the arts, Laurence Gauthier was a volunteer and participant in activities related to the program.
+Laurence was a volunteer and participant in activities related to the program b efore joining the Art et contes department at PEYO in 2023 as an art-therapist and intervener by the arts.
 Since her arrival in Parc-Extension in 2016, she has shown great devotion towards her community by committing to projects with the objective to better the well-being of the residents of the neighborhood.
 She has accumulated many years of experience working with a variety of clients from various cultural communities, including more than two years abroad in the United Arab Emirates.
+During her time in the middle east, she also traveled to places such as western Africa, in Nepal and in India for four months.
+Those experiences within a variety of cultures has let her develop a more profound comprehension of the challenges encountered with immigration.
+Her journey in art-therapy also motivated an engagement in using art and creativity to focus on empowerment and healing.
+By adopting an approach of humanistic therapy focused solely on the person, Laurence is interested in questions surrounding cultural identity, attachment relationships and intergenerational memories.

 Jessica Martin